aedobbyn/beer-data-science/present/brewsentation.md

   - Is there actually more inter-style variation than intra-style variation?
   - Is there a more empiricially accurate way to categorize beers into super-groups?

-In other words, we're asking, are beer styles just a social construct?
+In other words, we're asking: are beer styles just a social construct?

 The Order of Things, theoretically